 - For employees of 21 to 22 years are: £9.18 per hour

 - For employees aged 23 years or above - £9.50 per hour

 Childcare and Household Staff Statutory Maternity Pay (SMP)

 All employers must pay Statutory Maternity Pay if an employee who is receiving a minimum of £90 falls pregnant during employment.
 SMP is taxable and stands at 90% of the gross ware for the 1st 6 weeks, then at £156.66 flat rate (or 90% of normal gross wage, if less) for the subsequent 33 weeks.
 It is often reclaimable from HMRC.
 Unpaid maternity leave may also be taken, until the whole leave period totals 12 months.

 Childcare and Household Staff Statutory Sick Pay (SSP)

-After a minimum of 4 days in a row taken off sic, this is the minimum requirement.
-There are complex eligibility rules, but the rate is £75.40 per week, some of which may be reclaimable from HMRC.
+Following a minimum of 4 consecutive days taken off sic by an employee, SSP should be paid.
+There are complex eligibility rules, but the current rate of SSP is £99.35 per week, some of which may be reclaimable from HMRC.
 If sickness extends to several weeks, a greater proportion of SSP may be reclaimable.
 If the SSP paid exceeds the basic amount, the basic may be reclaimed in certain circumstances.
 The period for which SSP is payable extends to up to 28 weeks.